PasionMovil/veridis/site/wp-content/plugins/google-maps-widget/readme.txt

 **Thumbnail map options**

 * map size - width & height
-* map type - road, satellite, map or hybrid
+* map type - road, satellite, terrain & hybrid
+* map color scheme - default, refreshed + 11 extra in PRO
+* zoom level
 * pin color
 * pin size
+* pin label
 * custom pin icon - any image can be used
-* zoom level
+* 1000+ pins library in PRO
-* link type - lightbox, custom URL or disable link
+* link type - lightbox, custom URL, replace thumbnail with interactive map, or disable link
-* map color scheme - default, refreshed, apple, gray, paper
 * text above map
 * text below map

-**Lightbox map options**
+**Interactive map options**

-* map size - width & height (auto-adjusted on smaller screens)
+* map size - width & height (auto-adjusted on smaller screens) or fullscreen
+* map mode - place + in PRO: directions, search, view & street view
-* map type - road, satellite, map or hybrid
+* map type - road & satellite
 * zoom level
-* skin - light, dark, blue, rounded
+* lightbox skin - light, dark + 20 extra in PRO
-* show/hide address bubble
-* show/hide map title
+* lightbox features - close on overlay click, close on esc key, close button & show map title
 * header text
 * footer text

 **Shortcode**

-* by using the _[gmw id="#"]_ shortcode you can display the map in any page, post, or custom post type
+* by using the _[gmw id="#"]_ shortcode you can display the map in any page, post, or custom post type (this is a PRO feature)

-> If you need a Google Maps shortcode plugin you might be interested in purchasing our premium <a title="5sec Google Maps" href="http://5sec-google-maps-pro.webfactoryltd.com/">5sec Google Maps PRO</a> plugin.
+> **PRO** version offers more than 50 extra features including extra pins, skins, export & import features, Google Analytics integration and premium support.
+Install the plugin and if you like PRO features pay what you think is fair.
+There's no fixed price!

 **What others say about the plugin**